 Elevation: 3,363 m (11,033 ft)

-Mount Edith Cavell is a mountain located Jasper National Park in the Athabasca River and Astoria river valleys.
+Mount Edith Cavell is one of the most prominent Alberta mountains located in Jasper National Park in the Athabasca River and Astoria river valleys.
 It has a prominent peak recognized by many and is a mountaineer’s favorite objective in the Canadian Rockies.

-Edith Cavell is also named after a woman which is really cool among a lot of male named mountains in the Rockies.
+Edith Cavell is also named after a woman, which is really cool among many male named mountains in the Rockies.
 Cavell, was a celebrated British nurse who saved the lives of hundreds of soldiers during WWII.